kalmanb/sbt-ctags/README.md

     > help ctagsRemove

 ## Configuration
-The following can be extended as necessary.
-Examples to follow soon.
+The following can be customised as needed:

-    def ExternalSourcesDir = ".lib-src"
+* The directory where sources are unzipped
-    def updateCtags(baseDirectory: File): Unit = {
+* The command that gets called after ctagsAdd and ctagRemove.
+This allows you to call other external tools such as gtags etc.

-    }
+For details on how to customise see: https://github.com/kalmanb/sbt-ctags/blob/master/conf/CustomCtagsPlugin.scala

 ## Contributing / Compiling
 Go for it!